gamazonlab/InferredGeneRegArchaicHominins/README.md

 2. the 30x genome from a 72,000-year-old Denisovan from the Altai Mountains
 3. the 30× coverage genome of an approximately 52,000-year-old Neanderthal from Croatia (the Vindija Neanderthal)

+Software is being maintained by postdoctoral scholar Dan Zhou.

+For questions:

+Dan Zhou dan.zhou@vumc.org;
-Dan Zhou & Eric Gamazon
+Eric R. Gamazon ericgamazon@gmail.com